Study sets, textbooks, questions

 20-30 degrees normal for walking and running

-What is the sequence that they should be able to perform the following sequence before returning to rigorous activities?
+What is the sequence that they should be able to perform before returning to rigorous activities?

 - Normal walking